$339.99 $419.99 Buy It Now

 • Porch: Consider mounting a camera on your porch to monitor deliveries and view any activities happening near your entrance.

-See also How can you tell if a security camera is real
+See also How hard is it to install a wired security camera

 By strategically placing cameras in these areas, you can enhance the security of your front yard and create a comprehensive surveillance system for your home.